digitaltwinconsortium/dtc-glossary/glossary.md

 The subject matter of simulation model is typically a process or a set of entities with properties that are changing over the time-frame of interest.

-When executed (aka “run”), simulation models often take [persistent models](#persistent-model) as input and their computational algorithms produce [persistent models](#persistent-model) as output.
+When executed (aka “run”), simulation models often take [stored representations](#stored-representation) as input and their computational algorithms produce [stored representations](#stored-representation) as output.

-Simulation models may also use reference data, which is really just another example of a [persistent model](#persistent-model).
+Simulation models may also use reference data, which is really just another example of a [stored representation](#stored-representation).

 Examples of simulation models include Finite Element Analysis (FEA) models, Machine Learning models, and various other kinds of simulations based on mathematical equations, including those describing laws of physics and engineering.